Summary

 Background

 Public education through the secondary level is viewed as a legal right in a number of states.
-While we disapprove of the notion of declaring the provision of any good or service a “right,” the economic and ethical arguments for providing public support for education are very strong and we support continued public support for education at all levels.
+While we are cautious about defining the provision of government services as rights—both because of the costs involved and the risk of diluting the meaning of fundamental constitutional rights—the economic and ethical arguments for public support of education are strong, and we support continued public funding for education.

 Publicly Supported versus Publicly Provided Education

-We believe that, with voucher programs, it will be necessary to carefully constrain religious institutions from using public money to religiously indoctrinate students.
-If no practical way can be found to do this, then we would support banning the use of vouchers for attendance at religious schools.
+We believe that with voucher programs, it will be necessary to carefully constrain religious institutions from using public money to religiously indoctrinate students.
+We would support restricting or limiting the use of vouchers for religious schools if adequate safeguards cannot be established.
 This would be unfortunate because religious schools have been very effective in using limited funds to provide a quality education.

 Teacher Compensation and Pay for Performance